Montéhus: Support for the Popular Front

 During the 1930s, he was a member of the French Section of the Workers' International (SFIO).
 At the advent of the Popular Front, at the age of 64, Montéhus was again at the forefront with Le décor va changer, Vas-Y Léon !", Le Cri des grévistes, L'Espoir d'un gueux, songs in which he supported the Popular Front and Léon Blum.

 Under the Vichy Regime

 Montéhus was not sent to a concentration camp, but he was forced to wear the yellow star from 1942 until the Liberation of France.
 In 1944, he wrote the Chant des Gaullistes (Song of the Gaullists).

 After the Liberation

 He received the Legion of Honour from Paul Ramadier en 1947.
-All but forgotten, supported only by his family, he died in 1952 in Paris.
+Nevertheless he was all but forgotten in show business, and was supported only by his family when he died in 1952 in Paris.